mahamad5ahmad/SupportSystemDjangoRest/README.md

 > ⚠️ **Note on Asynchronous Support**

 This project is currently built using **standard synchronous Django views and configuration**.
-As such, API requests are handled synchronously by default, which is sufficient for many use cases but may not scale optimally for high-concurrency scenarios.
+As such, API requests are handled synchronously by default, which is sufficient for many use cases but will not scale optimally for high-concurrency scenarios.

 To enable full **asynchronous (non-blocking) request handling**, the following changes are required:

-1. **Run Django using an ASGI server**, such as `uvicorn` or `daphne`, instead of the default WSGI server.
+1. **Run Django using an ASGI server**, such as `uvicorn` or `daphne`, instead of the default dev server.
 2. **Convert views to asynchronous views**, using `async def` along with DRF's `APIView` or compatible async-compatible classes.
 3. **Use `async`-compatible database drivers and ORM layers** (e.g., `databases` or `Tortoise ORM` if not using Django ORM).
 4. **Write asynchronous tests** using libraries like `pytest-asyncio` or `httpx` instead of Django's default test client.
 5. **Ensure middleware and third-party packages are compatible** with async execution.

-This shift to an async stack allows for better performance under heavy I/O loads (e.g., external APIs, file operations), but requires careful consideration and proper async design patterns throughout the application.
+> 📝 **Intentional Design Choice**:
+> Asynchronous support was not added at this stage **intentionally**, to maintain focus on core REST API principles and Django's standard stack.
+This decision is not due to limitations in knowledge or capability, and async implementation can be added as a future enhancement if required.
 For now, the application is fully functional in a synchronous context.